roelfie/spring-boot-2-essential-training/room-web-app/README.md

-# LinkedIn: Spring Boot 2 Essential Training (room-web-app)
+# room-web-app

-This is the **room-web-app**, a Spring Boot web application based on the starters web, actuator, thymeleaf, devtools, data-jpa and security.
+The **room-web-app** is a Spring Boot web application based on the following starters: web, actuator, thymeleaf, devtools, data-jpa and security.

 ## Section 2.2: Configure server to use TLS/SSL